AnneKawi/ud036_StarterCode/README.md

 3. entertainment_center.py:
     contains the list with some of my favourite movies, builds the Movie Instances with the appropriate information and calls the open_movies_page()-function from fresh_tomatoes.py
-    - feel free to add movies (always appending the Movie()-instances to the global movies-variable)
+    - feel free to add movies (always appending the Movie()-instances to the global movies-variable, but before they are handed to the open_movies_page_function)